gowda-m/aws-devops-projects/aws-infrastructure-management/ec2-storage-ebs-management/README.md

 * Created and attached EBS volume to EC2
 * Mounted volume and verified file storage
-* Took snapshot and verified persistence after detach/reattach
+* Took snapshot and verified persistence after detach